-It’s tricky to keep your home at the perfect temperature when you’re busy commuting to work, running the kids to sports practices, and living your life.
-A programmable thermostat is designed to automatically reduce your home’s energy usage so that you can save money without thinking twice.
+It’s tricky to keep your home at the perfect temperature.
+You’re busy enough commuting to work, running the kids to sports practices, and living your life.
+A programmable thermostat is designed to automatically reduce your home’s energy usage.
+That way you can save money without thinking twice.

 How Programmable Thermostats Work